 When you exit your terminal you will see a huge area which you will have to cross (from terminal 2, terminal 1 is closer) to get to the S-bahn station.

 Validate your S-bahn ticket in the machine at the top of the stairs before you go down to the basement station.
 There are two lines you can take to the centre – S1 and S8.
 Just take the first one that comes, they both take about the same time and they leave the airport approximately every 10 minutes.
 The trip into Munich is about 40 minutes.

 We stayed at this hotel, Hotel Sendlinger Tor and can confidently recommend it.
 The rooms are a little on the small side, but very clean and there’s everything you need.
 It’s in a really convenient location, walking distance to the main train station and interesting sites in the town.
-If you’re looking for something cheaper, or more luxurious, try Booking.com (if you use this referral link for your next booking on Booking.com we’ll both get a reward!).
+You can find all types of hotels, just use booking. com or any other hotel search engine.

 We didn’t take any much public transport while in Munich, we went almost everywhere by foot.
 Of course there are excursions you can take outside of Munich, but while you’re in the city it’s not difficult to get around.
 The city is flat, no hills to climb, and plenty of places to stop for a tea/beer, or something stronger, if you need a rest.

 German food is very heavy – but delicious.
 There are a lot of different sausages available (Germany is not the best place for vegetarians/vegans), and they’re all good.
 In Munich the local specialty is ‘weisswurst’ – a white sausage made from veal and spices.
 It’s good, but I find this one lacking a little in flavour.
 If you want something with a bit more ‘bite’, try a bratwurst instead.
 Sausages are usually sold as fast food in a small roll, with mustard or ketchup.